FabricMC/fabric-docs/develop/getting-started/creating-a-project.md

 If you either want to use Kotlin, or Fabric's Yarn mappings instead of the default Mojang Mappings, or want to add data generators, you can select the appropriate options in the `Advanced Options` section.

 ::: info
-Code examples given on this site use Mojang's official [obfuscation mappings](https://docs.fabricmc.net/develop/migrating-mappings#mappings).
+Code examples given on this site use [Mojang's official names](../migrating-mappings#mappings).
 If your mod is not using the same mappings that these docs are written in, you will need to convert the examples using sites like [mappings.dev](https://mappings.dev/) or [Linkie](https://linkie.shedaniel.dev/mappings?namespace=yarn&translateMode=ns&translateAs=mojang_raw&search=).
 :::

 ![Advanced options section](/assets/develop/getting-started/template-generator-advanced.png)